Stellarium/stellarium/VENDOR_BRANCHING.md

 The external version of such artifacts will often continue to evolve, but these modifications obviously will not be magically reflected in our repository, thus *sometimes, if not often* leading to artifacts slowly getting totally outdated (hence the term "code rot").

-Importing external artifacts therefore requires a specific (and in this case a *simple* as wel as generic) approach: the **Vendor Branch** mechanism.
+Importing external artifacts therefore requires a specific (and in this case a *simple* as well as generic) approach: the **Vendor Branch** mechanism.
 Other approaches exist, such as subtrees and submodules (in case Git is used for the external artifacts), but have inconveniences and are not discussed here; the proposed approach is *simple to apply to novice programmers*.

 ## The idea
-1. Keep external information alive (and updated) on a **separate** branch, called a "**vendor branch**" (eg ``vendor/geonames``).
+1. Keep external information alive (and updated) on a **separate** branch, called a "**vendor branch**" (e.g. ``vendor/geonames``).
 Every dataset/tool lives in its own vendor branch.
 A vendor branch tracks a *pristine* copy/mirror of the external data.
-1. Optionally, the external information is stored in a separate directory (eg ``external/<vendor>/<toolname>``).
+1. Optionally, the external information is stored in a separate directory (e.g. ``external/<vendor>/<toolname>``).
 But the approach works just as fine for individual files.
 1. A ``VENDOR`` file explains where the external/original information can be found, so that it can be updated when necessary.
-1. **vendor tags** describe which version of the vendor artifacts have been imported (eg ``vendor/geonames/2021-08-21``)
+1. **vendor tags** describe which version of the vendor artifacts have been imported (e.g. ``vendor/geonames/2021-08-21``)
 1. The vendor branch is merged to wherever it is needed (normally a feature branch, which will eventually be merged to ``master``)
 1. If needed, external information is modified *locally* (usually via a feature/master branch, but *never* in its vendor branch)
 1. Ideally, issues in the vendor artifacts should be reported to the vendor, so that updates can then be imported via a *vendor drop*.
 Alternatively, the developer can solve issues locally, but *never* in the vendor branch.